JoeBillingsley/JoeTheAverage.github.io/cv/equestrian.md

         Hold riding insurance through the BHS.
     </li>
     <li>
-        Looking to explore opportunities outside of traditional dressage.
+        Looking to develop overall horsemanship and knowledge of care and riding.
     </li>
     <li>
         Currently in Ipswich working with BT to develop novel algorithms for computer resource management in next generation telecommunications networks.